tmbasic-lang/tmbasic/CONTRIBUTING.md

     git clone https://github.com/tmbasic/tmbasic.git
     ```

-1. Start the build environment and compile TMBASIC.
+1. Start the build environment container.

     ```
     cd tmbasic/build
     ./dev.sh
-    scripts/make-tmbasic.sh
     ```

-    This will create a development build for Linux suitable for debugging.

-1. Type `exit` to leave the build environment.
+1. Press `m` at the prompt to build TMBASIC.
+Press `q` to quit.

 ## Use Visual Studio Code for development and debugging
 1. Install the `ms-vscode.cpptools`, `ms-vscode-remote.remote-containers`, and `ms-azuretools.vscode-docker` extensions in Visual Studio Code.